arhip144/Docs/guide/receiving.md

+---
+icon: plus-large
+---

-# ♦️ Receiving currency, experience, reputations
+# Receiving currency, experience, reputations

 To set up receiving currency/experience/reputation, you need to execute the /manager-settings command and select Receiving currency, experience, reputation in the drop-down menu